conda/ceps/cep-??.md

 This type of input file has not received a specific name.
 Different conda clients vaguely refer to it as [file specification](https://github.com/conda/conda/blob/841d9d57fd96ad27cda4b7c43549104a96f961ce/conda/cli/helpers.py#L90-L91), or [text spec file](https://github.com/mamba-org/mamba/blob/9300a6530cac4f5575e7f8aa4049fbb9c1150909/docs/source/user_guide/micromamba.rst?plain=1#L143).

-In this CEP, we will use the term "text spec file" or "text input file".
+In this CEP, we will use the term "text spec file".

 ## Specification

 Text spec files use plain text to specify one package requirement per line.
 Lines starting with `#` are considered comments and are not taken into account.
-Blank lines are also ignored.
+Empty lines or lines consisting only of whitespace are also ignored.

 There are two flavors of this input file: explicit and not explicit.